Trustless-Work/Product/reclaim-protocol-integration/README.md

   )
 ```

-the rest logic is the same as UI flow
+the rest steps like validation of signature is the same as UI flow

 ### What modifications are needed to store & verify attestations?

-There is data(signature and context) which we get from reclaim.
-So to check claim it takes to create logic for each provider (`PROVIDER_ID`) like github or google.
+In order to verify proof it takes to create logic for each provider (`PROVIDER_ID`) like github or google.

+There is signature and context in proof which we get from reclaim.
-For example we get some data(githhub username) from user via frontend form or from escrow itself(when freelancer should commit something on github)
+For example, we get some proof of github username claim.
+We should get username from user via frontend form or from escrow itself(when freelancer should commit something on github and it's written into the escrow.)
-what we have in claim is `parameters` object which proving GitHub username (full example above)
+And then we should match this username with what we have in `parameters` object in reclaim proof
 ```json
 {
   "additionalClientOptions": {},